-- Stockholm Syndrome: She's abducted and forced to pretend that she's the real Ciri, but grows to view Countess Stella Congreve, who trains her on court etiquette as a maternal figure and requests that Emhyr allow her to remain with the Countess as her one request.
+- Stockholm Syndrome: She's abducted and forced to pretend that she's the real Ciri, but grows to view Countess Stella Congreve, who trains her on court etiquette, as a maternal figure, and asks that Emhyr allow her to remain with the Countess as her one request.

-- That Man Is Dead: She feels this way about her "original" identity — in the end, she had to be Cirilla, since there was no other way left for her.
+- That Woman Is Dead: She feels this way about her "original" identity — in the end, she had to be Cirilla, since there was no other way left for her.

 Jarre is a sixteen years old monk and is studying to be a scribe at the Temple of Melitele in Ellander.
 He is one of the very few males at the temple, possibly the only one in residence.
 He is secretly in love with Ciri and has a crush on Triss Merigold.

 - An Arm and a Leg: His left hand got mutilated during the Battle of Brenna and had to be taken off.

 - Cannon Fodder: Wanting to help defend his country from Nilfgaard, Jarre enlists.
 Since his literacy skills are useless for the army, he ends up in Poor Fucking Infantry.

 - Earn Your Happy Ending: After being rejected by his crush, running from safe temple to enlist in army almost getting robbed in process, being used as a Cannon Fodder in brutal, sensless war, getting crippled and thrown afterwards without any compensation he met girl he finally married, had children and grandchildren and became renown historician.

 - Geek Physiques: Described in detail as an example, he nonetheless features prominently in the jokes the temple acolytes throw at each other simply because he's the only male of their age in general vicinity.